ataibarkai/SemanticType/Readme.md

 }
 ```

-The swift compiler draws a sharp distinction between a `foo: Person`  variable and a `bar: Computer` variable; a quick *option-click* type-reveal immediaely informs us of the kind of data carried by the variable, and there is no danger of accidentally passing a `Computer` to a function that expects a `Person`.
+The swift compiler draws a sharp distinction between a `foo: Person`  variable and a `bar: Robot` variable; there is no danger of accidentally passing a `Robot` to a function that expects a `Person`, and a quick *option-click* type-reveal immediaely reveals the kinds of computations in which we could expect the variable to participate.

-However the same is *not* true when we look at `Person`'s `age: Int` field and at `Robot`'s `id: Int` and `batteryPercentage: Int` fields.
-Though the fields capture entirely different kinds of data, the compiler can help us with neither clarity nor precision, since in each case all the compiler sees is an `Int`.
+However the same is *not* true when we look at the `Int` fields introduced above.
+Though  `Person.age`, `Robot.id`, and `Robot.batteryPercentage` fields capture entirely different kinds of dat, they are all given by the `Int` type.
+Clearly, passing the contents of `Robot.batteryPercentage` into a function expecting `Robot.id` is as nonesensical as passing a `Person` to a function expecting a `Robot`.
+However since in the former case **all the compiler sees are `Int`s,**  it can help us with neither clarity nor precision.

-We wouldn't have this problem if our types were richer:
+This issue would disappear if our types were richer:
 ```swift
 struct Person {
     var name: String